Aggregations

 How to aggregate a condition's matches

 The matches of a condition's main matcher can be aggregated based on another field's values.
-Those values are aggregated using a specified operator and the results of the aggregation is compared against a provided value using the aggregation's matcher to add additional restrictions and define the overall aggregated condition's matches.
+Those values are aggregated using a specified and the results of the aggregation is compared against a provided value using the aggregation's matcher to add additional restrictions and define the overall aggregated condition's matches.

 field